 While many people experience trauma at some point in their life, a significant number of them don’t understand or acknowledge the trauma.
 That means the trauma goes frequently untreated, leading to hopelessness, depression, anxiety, and in severe cases, PTSD.
 In too many cases trauma also leads to addiction.
 Instead of seeking treatment, many choose to self-medicate with drugs and alcohol.
 Identifying and addressing the causes of traumatic experience and treating its effects is a core element of treatment at Encore.

 A variety of methods are offered for in-depth therapy for trauma at Encore Outpatient Services.

-In-depth therapy for trauma at Encore Outpatient Services includes eye movement desensitization and reprocessing (EMDR), a therapeutic method that can lessen the severity of emotional pain associated with major trauma.
-EMDR Therapy encourages patients to process traumatic events mentally with the assistance of a therapist.
+Eye movement desensitization and reprocessing (EMDR) is a therapeutic method that can lessen the severity of emotional pain associated with major trauma.
+EMDR Therapy encourages clients to process traumatic events mentally with the assistance of a therapist.

 Effectively addressing trauma requires specialized skills and experience.
 It is imperative to integrate trauma-informed care into clients’ comprehensive addiction treatment whenever appropriate in order to give them the best possible foundation for a sustained recovery.